recursecenter/blaggregator/README.md

 7. You should now be able to access localhost:8000/admin while logged in!

 This installation can be a bit fiddly but once it's set up, it's smooth sailing.

+## License

+Copyright © 2013-2016 Sasha Laundy and others.

+This software is licensed under the terms of the AGPL, Version 3.
+The complete license can be found at http://www.gnu.org/licenses/agpl-3.0.html.